Joining bits and pieces of reionization history: Conclusion

+Allowing $\langle f_{\rm esc}\xi_{\rm ion}\rangle$ as free parameter use of different UV luminosity data with truncation magnitude of -15 (UV15) provides $\tau=0.054\pm0.003$ at 95\% in single node case.
+Contribution towards ionization from dimmer sources is reflected in the higher value of optical depth.
+Higher uncertainty in the UV15 leads to relaxed bounds {\it w.r.t} UV17 case.

+Discussions on such extensions and constraints on $f_{\rm esc}$, $\xi_{\rm ion}$ in different cases and data combinations will be provided in a detailed paper~\citep{HPFSinprep}.

-\item We find that for simple monotonic models that can be described by a single intermediate node, degeneracies between background cosmological parameters and reionization history parameters can be lifted completely with astrophysical data.
-Complex models however, allow certain histories that are beyond the reach of astrophysical observations and can be only constrained by integrated optical depth.
-In such cases residual degeneracies persist in the higher $\tau$ direction even in a joint analysis. \end{enumerate}
+\item We find that for simple monotonic models that can be described by a single intermediate node, degeneracies between reionization history and other cosmological parameters can be lifted completely with current astrophysical data. \end{enumerate}

-Our analysis opens up to conservative constraints which include astrophysical measurements with CMB on how reionization evolved.
-Use of complete CMB angular power spectrum and lensing data in this framework removes model bias, explores the complete degeneracies with background parameters and also allows astrophysical data to be used that breaks the degeneracies to a significant extent.
-With the release of Planck 2018 likelihood, this framework can be used more efficiently with competing constraints from CMB and astrophysical data.